 Remember that different grasses can have a different texture and depth.
 Not every mud is the same.
 Snow is the worst for most dogs as it is not just about the floor texture, it is also the cold, and the paws being more sensitive.

 To break the world of weight pulling to your dog, start small.
-Put a weight harness on your pooch to accustom your dog to the idea of weights that are heavier from their own body weight.
+Put a weight harness or vest on your pooch to accustom your dog to the idea of weights that are heavier from their own body weight.
 Slowly, instead of the vest, trainers and supervisors will take to heavyweights to introduce the dog to weight pulling.
 Don’t invest in the full equipment at first — work on the endurance of your dog as well as the obedience!

 It will take years to build a champion but once you get the recipe, you will be able to replicate it with ease.
 Learn how to spot potential champions in litters of the specific weight pulling dog breeds.
 While training is what makes a champion, you can make your task easier by picking a puppy that shows the desired physical attributes for the sport.